 Vice President of Social Activities

-Tamim Daly is a Junior pursuing a B.S.B.A in Accounting.
-This will be his second semester in BAP and first as an officer.
-He looks forward to a Fall semester charge of hosting social events where members and candidates can share common interests and develop relationships with the firms.
-Outside the classroom he enjoys sports, the beach, and and hanging out with friends.
+Marvin Rumie is a Senior pursuing a B.S.B.A in Accounting with a minor in Psychology.
+This will be his third semester in BAP and first as an officer.
+He looks forward to helping candidates and members develop relationships with accounting professionals through hosting social events and providing counsel whenever needed.
+Outside the classroom, he enjoys working out, movies and hanging out with friends.